Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 8 November 2024*

+Today, I kept working on understanding and solving problems related to local linearity and L'Hôpital's rule.
+Tomorrow, my goal is to complete unit 4 and take notes on what I learned today.

+---

 *Date: 7 November 2024*

 Today, I finished the second part of unit 4 in my Calculus 1 course.
 As I mentioned yesterday, I’ve taken all the notes I wanted to take: